 Not All 3D Printed Prosthetics Are Created Equal

-3D printing allows for customized manufacturing of an endless array of previously difficult-to-make products and parts at a fraction of the cost.
+3D printing allows for customized production of an endless array of previously difficult-to-make products and parts at a fraction of the cost.
 Prosthetics are incredibly personal, expensive devices that need to be created in a large variety of sizes and configurations.
 With these definitions in mind, it’s easy to see why 3D printing is ripe for adoption by the prosthetics industry.
 And within the last few years, a vast array of 3D printed prosthetics have emerged, particularly upper limb prosthetics.
 While it is exciting to watch 3D printed prosthetics become more widespread, not all 3D printed prosthetics are created equal.
 In fact, there is a vast range of quality and capabilities when it comes to this technology.

 Even though 3D printing is 40-year-old technology, it remains largely misunderstood.
 How big are 3D printers?
 What materials do they print with?
 Can you 3D print a car?
 A house?
 A body part?
 At its core, 3D printing is a lot like 2D printing, simply with objects instead of images.
 You might have an inkjet printer at home for printing documents.
 It might print nice photos as well.
 But it’s nowhere near the quality of professional printers creating giant, Times Square-sized billboards.
 Likewise, there are 3D printers available for under $200 that create little models and figurines.
 Advanced 3D printers that can create extremely durable prosthetic devices are also available.